 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Never keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Flagyl® 200 mg and 400 mg Tablets; Zentiva, The electronic Medicines Compendium.
-Dated February 2011.
+Manufacturer's PIL, Flagyl® 200 mg and 400 mg Tablets; Sanofi, The electronic Medicines Compendium.
+Dated July 2019.

 British National Formulary, 79th Edition (Mar 2020); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.